ncsa/ncsa_system_documentation/docs/source/debugging/offline.rst

+.. _forge_offline:

-DDT Offline debugging for batch jobs that crash or hang
+Forge (DDT) Offline debugging for batch jobs that crash or hang
 ==========================================================

 .. rubric:: Using DDT in offline node is fairly straightforward.